fw-ai/cookbook/recipes/tune/instruct_lora/README.md

 See the [following instructions](https://github.com/fw-ai/cookbook/tree/main/recipes/docker/text#jupyter-notebooks) explaining how to run the notebook inside a Docker container.

+## Metrics

+It is common to export the metrics to [Weights and Biases (wandb)](https://wandb.ai/) for persistance and visualization.
+To enable wandb, set `wandb_key` to your API key and `wandb_project` to the project the metrics should be exported to.

 ## Examples

 ### Dialog summarization with llama2 model